What we’re doing

 Investing in our assets

-• Develop new standards to make Council’s assets, including roads and buildings, more resilient to climate change.
+• Developed new standards to make Council’s assets, including roads and buildings, more resilient to climate change.
+An example of this is the updated Environmentally Sustainable Design Strategy (ESDS) with contemporary targets for Council buildings and private developments.

-• Planning for the future of our foreshore to be resilient to climate change, including updating our Foreshore Management Plan.
+• Planning for the future of our foreshore to be resilient to climate change, including updating our Foreshore Management Plan and developing a Coastal Adaptation Plan.

 • Ensuring our pipes and pits function at 95 per cent capacity to minimise flooding and install pits to clean pipe infrastructure effectively.